Olympic medalist Ashley Wagner accuses late skating champion John Coughlin of sexual assault

 JOHN COUGHLIN, TWO-TIME US PAIRS SKATING CHAMPION, DIES BY SUICIDE DAY AFTER BEING SUSPENDED

-In a USA Today file published Thursday, the Olympic bronze medalist detailed her account of the night, and how she "felt [Coughlin] crawl into my bed" at the house where the party was hosted.
+In a USA Today article published Thursday, the Olympic bronze medalist detailed her account of the night, and how she "felt [Coughlin] crawl into my bed" at the house where the party was hosted.
 Wagner wrote she thought Coughlin just wanted a place to sleep, but soon felt him kissing her neck.

 "I pretended to be deep asleep, hoping he would stop.
 He didn’t.
 When his hands started to wander, when he started touching me, groping my body, I tried to shift around so that he would think I was waking up and would stop," Wagner said.
 "He didn’t."